-TDD is more about “Now” which is “to build software that is working for now and can be modified later according to the needs”.
 Testing is then performed and code is refactored after each testing cycle.
-This process of refactoring is repeated again and again until all parts of the product are working according to the desired specification.
-TDD approach is the part of Extreme Programming (XP).
+This process of refactoring is repeated until all parts of the product are working according to the desired specification.

-A lot of companies like to build software in lesser time with the same efficiency and good results.
-We are sure you would like that as well.
-Test driven development is used to build software typically in less time than by using the other and older ways.
-Both testers and developers anticipate and are aware that how the software would work in the real world.
-TDD makes sure that all units are at least tested for optimal functionality.
-Software is being tested from earlier stages so time and cost of debugging are reduced at later stages.
+A lot of companies like to build software in lesser time with the same efficiency and good results; we’re sure that anyone reading this right now feels the same way.
+Test driven development is used to build software typically in less time than by using other and older ways.
+Both developers and testers anticipate and are aware of how the software would work in the real world.
+TDD makes sure that all units are, at the very least, tested for optimal functionality.

 However, where test-driven development has a lot of benefits to offer to the industry, it has some drawbacks as well.
-One limitation of TDD is tester can sometimes apply tests incorrectly.
-And this may result in software units malfunction in the real world.
-User may encounter scenarios which are not implemented by the developer, nor tested by the tester.
-This usually makes the user send the software back for edits, which, to be honest, is not good for the reputation of the company.
+One obvious limitation of TDD is tester can sometimes apply tests incorrectly, and this may result in software units malfunction in the real world.
+Users may encounter scenarios which are not implemented by the developer, nor tested by the tester.
+This usually results in the user sending the software back for edits, which, to be honest, is not great for the company’s reputation.

-Now, that you are aware of all the details of TDD, it is time for you to learn about its life cycle.
+Now that you’re familiar with TDD, let’s talk about its life cycle.
 It will help you see how you can use it in the future if needed.
 Here are the basic steps that every company follows when using TDD:

 1. Adding a Test

-The very beginning of a feature is writing a test that can define the functionality or improvements in functionality and which should be very clear and expressive.
-The programmer fully understands the specifications of features and requirements so he can complete this through use cases and/or user stories to cover the scope.
+The very beginning of a feature is writing a test that can define the functionality, or improvements in functionality, which should be very clear and expressive.
+The programmer fully understands the specifications of features and requirements, so that they can be completed through use cases or user stories to cover the scope.

 2. New Test Results

 Tests are written for expected fail and success cases.
 This ensures that new tests don’t get passed without requiring new code changes.
-New tests should get failed because no new code is written for those tests to pass.
-So a developer gets more confidence to see his tests getting failed or passed against expected conditions.
+In fact, new tests should fail because no new code is written for those tests to pass — this also boosts a developer’s confidence when they see their tests getting failed or passed against expected conditions.

-Developer writes some code for a test to pass.
-But this code can always be improved in desired way later.
-Developer must not code the functionality that is not to be tested in current test run.
+Here, the developer writes some code for a test to pass, but this code can always be improved in the desired way later.
+The developer has to take caution to not code the functionality that won’t be tested in the current test run.

 4. Test Runs

 Tests are conducted at this stage.
-If they get passed, everyone is sure that newly written code meets the requirements and no old functionality was harmed.
+If they pass, everyone is sure that newly written code meets the requirements and no old functionality was harmed.
 New code can always be adjusted if tests don’t work.

 5. Code Refactoring

-To start a new test, whole cycle is repeated to enhance the functionality.
-If newly written code doesn’t pass the new test or makes the previously passed tests fail, developer should undo the changes.
-Instead of making tiny increments in external library code; it is much better to create custom library to test software under test.
+To start a new test, the whole cycle is repeated to enhance functionality.
+If newly written code doesn’t pass the new test, or makes previously passed tests fail, the better course of action is for the developer to undo the changes.
+Instead of making tiny increments in external library code, it’s better to create a custom library to test software.

-Along with the limitations of TDD there are few more challenges:
+In addition to the limitations of TDD, there are a few more challenges:

-- Traditional test cases: There are hundreds of traditional test cases which are incompatible with TDD.
-Need is to prioritize and evaluate those test cases to separate important ones from the waste.
+- There are hundreds of traditional test cases which are incompatible with TDD, meaning that these test cases need to be prioritized and evaluated to separate important ones from the waste.

-- Writing test cases for a feature again and again in the later stages.
-Since you have not written the detail oriented test cases because of TDD limitations.
+- Writing test cases for a feature again and again in the later stages, since detail oriented test cases can’t be written because of TDD’s limitations.

 - Before you write test cases for a project in TDD, you should have the know-how and background in development and QA domains.

-- Updating existing test cases for a feature again and again in the later stages because of the continuous changes.
+- Updating existing test cases for a feature repeatedly in later stages, because of continuous change.

-Test-driven development allows developers to build the software in small steps.
-It helps developer to focus on the current task and make the test case pass.
-Developers then run unit tests to test the developed feature for positive and negative tests to get the expected results.
-TDD is a popular approach because of its flexibility of rapid change and testable units.
-However there is more code to write in TDD than without TDD because of the unit test code.
+Test-driven development allows developers to build the software in small steps, and to focus on the current task and make the test case pass.
+Developers then run unit tests to test the developed feature for positive and negative tests to get their expected results.
+TDD is a popular approach because of its flexibility, rapid change, and testable units.
+However, there’s more code to write in TDD than without TDD because of the unit test code.
 TDD is a testing technique to lower the defect density.